Mount Whitney Lottery - Permit Reservations

 Changing a Reservation

-During the acceptance period you can decline a date if you no longer want it.
 Changes to group size can be made online after April 1 if space is available.
 Corrections to itinerary or exit location can be done when the permit is issued.
 Reservations cannot be resold or transferred to other groups.
-To change entry date or permit type after the lottery, reserve the trip you desire and cancel the trip you do not want.
+To change entry date or permit type, reserve the trip you desire and cancel the trip you do not want.

 There are no refunds.
 You pay new reservation fees if you cancel and rebook.
 Fees /No Refund Policy